 The unique cultural museum of the Kennedy Homestead is the home of President Kennedy’s ancestors and celebrates the story of five generations of the Kennedy dynasty.
 The state of the art interpretative exhibit explores the circumstances of Kennedy’s great-grandfather Patrick Kennedy’s departure from Ireland in 1848 and pieces together the story of the most famous Irish–American family through the 20th century to the present day.
 The protected history, displays and memorabilia play a vital part in the continued preservation of this legacy in Ireland and is well worth exploring for a fresh way to spend an afternoon.

 Colclough Walled Garden was built by the Colclough Family in the early Nineteenth Century.
 Restoration work began in July 2010 and the original layout of the garden has been reinstated as it was in 1838.
 The main features of this 2.5 acres stone/brick lined walled garden include curved corners, two intramural structures on the dividing brick wall which splits the garden into two sections, east and west.
-The gardens reflect the history and diversity of the Wexford and its landscape.
-The larger public gardens provide an ideal outing for all the family, and our smaller private gardens will give you not only an enjoyable and relaxing day, but they will also introduce you to the large range of plants which we can grow in this temperate region.
+The gardens reflect the history and diversity of Wexford and its landscape.
+The larger public gardens provide an ideal outing for all the family, and our smaller private gardens will give you not only an enjoyable and relaxing day, but they will also introduce you to the large range of plants that we can grow in this temperate region.